ma-anwar/TeleMeThere/README.md

 * Managing which players can use the plugin
 * Removing player tables
 * Configuring how many locations can be saved
+* Make sure dependency on sqLibrary is met

 ###Help